szczyglis-dev/py-gpt/README.md

 - `Prompts` *prompts*

 Editable list of prompts used to instruct how to handle autonomous mode, you can create as many prompts as you want.
-First active prompt on list will be used to handle autonomous mode.
+First active prompt on list will be used to handle autonomous mode. **INFO:** At least one active prompt is required!

 - `Auto-stop after goal is reached` *auto_stop*